Culture In a Frame: C$^3$B as a Comic-Based Benchmark for Multimodal Culturally Awareness: C B: Comics Cross-Cultural Understanding Benchmark

-For task Generation@Culture, annotation refers to the process of creating ground-truth translations.
+For the task Generation@Culture, annotation refers to the process of creating ground-truth translations.
 We design a multi-agent process to generate ground-truth translations, which involves two specialized agents: (1) a Translator responsible for generating translations, and (2) a Reviewer responsible for checking the translation based on the input sentence and giving suggestions.
 The Translator first provides a rough translation based on the extracted dialog from Manga109.
 If the Reviewer regards the translation as good translation, we will conduct manual verification to finalize the translation.
 Otherwise, the Reviewer will examine three specific types of potential errors: contextual inconsistencies, basic translation errors, and culture-related inaccuracies.
 The suggestions generated by the Reviewer are subsequently integrated into the prompt.
-The Translator will use it to produce a new translation.
+The Translator then uses it to produce a new translation.
 In the annotation process, we employed DeepSeek-V3 as the base model, with the prompt used presented in \ref{prompt_rumia}.
+More details on annotation are presented in \ref{annotation-details}.